Paediatric Nutrition

 • Avoid giving children tea; the tannins in tea bind iron and reduce its absorption

-• Foods containing haem-iron such as those in foods of animal origin like red meat and eggs are absorbed more effectively
+• Foods containing haem-iron and from animal sources like red meat and eggs are absorbed well

-• Foods containing non-haem-iron found in foods of plant origin like cereals, fruits, nuts, pulses and vegetables are less effectively absorbed
+• Foods containing non-haem-iron from plant sources like cereals, fruits, nuts, pulses and vegetables are less well absorbed

-• Eating red meat twice a week, 3 eggs per week, regular beans, pulses, nuts, fruits, cereals and vegetables will meet the needs of most children
+• Eating meat 1 -2 x a week, 3-6 eggs per week, regular beans, pulses, nuts, fruits, cereals and vegetables will meet the needs of most children

-• Other plant sources of iron include apricots, blackcurrants, figs, prunes, cocoa, dark green leafy vegetables, lentils, edamame beans, kidney beans, cashew nuts, peanuts, tahini, sesame seeds, pumpkin seeds, oats, wholegrains, quinoa, fortified cereals eg. ready brek, weetabix
+• Other plant sources of iron include apricots, blackcurrants, figs, prunes, cocoa, dark green leafy vegetables, lentils, edamame beans, kidney beans, soya mince, TVP, tofu, cashew nuts, peanuts, tahini, sesame seeds, pumpkin seeds, oats, wholegrains, quinoa, fortified cereals eg. ready brek, weetabix

 • Toddlers can reduce the risk of iron deficiency by having water with main meals instead of milk